WebComponentsGuide/webcomponents.guide/learn/components/initializing-your-component.md

 ---

 Components can have many things that make them useful, for example styles, templates, or other information.
 Some components might keep a memory of things - often called _state_.
-All of these things need to be initialized using different techniques.
+All these things need to be initialized using different techniques.
 You will likely use a combination of these techniques when building a component.

 It can be very useful to create things during _instantiation_, that is when the component is first created.
 Most likely any _state_ will want to be instantiated with each new component instance created.
 This can be accomplished with _class